 - Key fact:

 What makes a successful entrepreneur?
-Research and experience suggest typically it is down to the creativity and culture of a nurturing team with common goals and aspirations, shared values and the passion to succeed.
+Research and experience suggest it comes down to the creativity of a team with common goals and aspirations, shared values and the passion to succeed.

 - Creating a Venture